 The roll was unveiled at the school on 21 November 1919.
 The function was described in detail in the Inverell Times on 25 November.
 Inverell's Mayor, Ald.
 G. B. Ring, occupied the chair and was supported by Mr A. T. Hapgood and Evangelist H. G. Payne.
 Hopgood and Payne were both speakers at the ceremony and Miss Mackie was asked to unveil the memorial.

 The Fern Hill Public School opened in September 1881 and closed in June 1944.
-At a later date, the roll was relocated to the Oakwood Hall in the Inverell Pioneer Village.
-Access to view it is restricted to the opening hours of the village and hall.
+At a later date, the roll was relocated to the Inverell Pioneer Village, where it is on display in the Oakwood Hall Great War Memorial Extensions building.
+Access to view it is restricted to the opening hours of the village and the hall.

 Public School & Residents